WEF release list of top 10 emerging technologies in 2017 - Nigeria Today

 WEF release list of top 10 emerging technologies in 2017

-The World Economic Forum (WEF) recently released a new list of breakthrough technologies in 2017.
+The World Economic Forum (WEF) has recently released a new list of breakthrough technologies in 2017.
 Each technology, according to WEF was chosen for its potential to improve lives, transform industries and safeguard the planet.
-WEF’s Expert Network and Global Future Councils selected the breakthrough technologies on the list in collaboration with Scientific American and its…
+WEF’s Expert Network and Global Future Councils selected the breakthrough technologies on the list in collaboration with Scientific American and…

 The post WEF release list of top 10 emerging technologies in 2017 appeared first on BusinessDay : News you can trust.